-If the license plates of a Maryland vehicle are expired, meaning the registration on the vehicle is expired, then it would appear at least one of the citations you would be given is for driving without registration.
+Question: If the license plates of a vehicle registered in Maryland are expired, meaning the registration on the vehicle is expired, then it's possible to be cited for for driving without registration.

-Under Maryland Transportation Code section 13-401 it notes under subsection b and c that if a car is not registered in a person may not drive on the highways of this state and that if a vehicle is not registered the owner of the vehicle may not knowingly allow the vehicle to be driven on the highways of this state.
+Under Maryland Transportation Code section 13-401 (subsection b and c) it states that if a car is not registered a person may not drive it on the highways of this state by the owner or others.

-A person who drives or attempts to drive a vehicle on any highway in this State in violation of any of the registration laws is guilty of a misdemeanor.
-In MD expired registration plates may not be displayed.
+A person who drives, or attempts to drive. a vehicle on any highway in Maryland in violation of any of the registration laws is guilty of a misdemeanor.

-A violation of these provisions is a misdemeanor, subject to a penalty not exceeding $500.
-From the fine schedules for MD that we have read it appears the fine is typically $280 for driving a car without registration or with expired registration but no points assigned to your driving record.
+The penalty for this type of misdemeanor is a penalty not exceeding $500.
+From the fine schedules for Maryland that we have read, it appears the fine is typically $280 for driving a car without registration or with expired registration.
+However, no points are assigned to your driving record.

 To find out the exact amount of your fine and what penalties you will face you should contact the court listed on your citation if you have been ticketed for this offense.
 You may see if renewing your registration and taking in this proof to court can help minimize your penalties.

 The Maryland Motor Vehicle Administration (MVA) requires proof of insurance before you renew your registration, so make sure you have valid proof of liability insurance to show when renewing the vehicle's registration or else you have to pay a hefty uninsured motorist penalty.